Why Transfer Shared Drive to OneDrive?

 • Make Full Use of Microsoft 365 instead of Google Workspace

-If your team or company find that using OneDrive and Microsoft 365 suites to improve collaboration and thus raise productivity is better than using Google Shared Drives and Google Workspace suites, you can migrate data from Shared Drive to OneDrive and switch to Microsoft 365 immediately.
+If your team or company finds that using OneDrive and Microsoft 365 suites to improve collaboration and thus raise productivity is better than using Google Shared Drives and Google Workspace suites, you can migrate data from Shared Drive to OneDrive and switch to Microsoft 365 immediately.

-• Get More Storage with Cheaper Price
+• Get More Storage with Lower Price

 What’s more, considering the cost-effectiveness of Google Shared Drive and OneDrive, it’s also a wise choice to move Shared Drive to OneDrive.
-Because OneDrive offers cheaper price for about $5 per user with 1 TB storage in OneDrive for Business plan and 5 GB free storage in OneDrive personal plan.
+Because OneDrive offers lower price for about $5 per user with 1 TB storage in OneDrive for Business plan and 5 GB free storage in OneDrive personal plan.
 In contrast, a user of Google Workspace needs to purchase 6 GB storage for at least $6.

 • Put Double Security to Shared Drives